ssstechnologiesofficial/FxbotWeb/replit.md

 ## Overview

 FXBOT is a modern full-stack web application for a Forex investment platform.
 The system provides a professional interface for users to view investment packages, track returns, and engage with Forex investment services.
 Built with React/JavaScript on the frontend and Express.js on the backend, it offers a comprehensive solution for Forex investment management with real-time data capabilities.

-The project has been fully converted from TypeScript to JavaScript as requested.
+## Recent Changes

+- ✅ **Complete TypeScript to JavaScript conversion** - All components and server files converted
+- ✅ **Complete Tailwind CSS to regular CSS conversion** - All styling converted to custom CSS classes
+- ✅ **Fixed server configuration** - Application now properly runs on port 5000
+- ✅ **Git-ready project structure** - Project prepared for version control and deployment
+- ✅ **Backend foundation** - Storage interface and API routes ready for database integration

 ## User Preferences